 What is NaNoWriMo?

 During the event, writers around the world attempt to write 50, 000 words of fiction between the 1st and 30th of November.
-Founded by writer Chris Baty in 1999, NaNoWriMo has grown from 21 participants in its first year to hundreds of thousands of registered participants annually.
+This may form the first rough draft of a manuscript, or process work towards a draft.

 – Only count words written during November.
-None of your own previously written prose can be included in your NaNoWriMo draft (though outlines, character sketches, and research are all fine, as are citations from other people’s works)
+None of your own previously written prose can be included in your NaNoWriMo draft (though outlines, character sketches, and research are all fine, as are citations from other people’s works).

 – Write a novel.
 We define a novel as a lengthy work of fiction.
 If you consider the book you’re writing a novel, we consider it a novel too!